 This month, draw your chin in.
 Empower yourself by getting all the energy, gusto, and happiness you can into your everyday life.

 WEEK I: Energy, calm, and joy — you can get all of these from the food that you eat.
 The trick is to eat in accordance with the rhythm of the seasons.
 As you read this, subtle changes in season have set in already.
-October through February, Vata qualities are going to dominate: which means you'll experience cold, dry, rough conditions in the coming months.
-To balance the effects of Vata around you, start the month with this resolution: "I will eat warm cooked foods as far as possible.
+From October through February, Vata qualities are going to dominate — which means you'll experience cold, dry, rough conditions in the coming months.
+To balance the effects of Vata around you, start the month with this resolution: "I will eat warm, cooked foods as much as possible."
 If you can keep this simple resolve, you'll be rewarded with some excellent health benefits.
 Some suggestions to help you decide on which foods to eat and what to avoid this season: Cook with olive oil or ghee, both of which calm down restless Vata.
 Drink hot milk or Organic Vata Tea.
 Avoid cold sandwiches, cold salads, and dry cereals with cold milk.
 Begin the day with a warm stewed apple, cream of wheat cereal, and warm milk.
-Eat vegetable curry or warm cooked vegetables with a dash of Organic Vata Churna, rice with ghee, and mung dahl soup for lunch.
+Eat vegetable curry or warm cooked vegetables with a dash of Organic Vata Churna, rice with ghee, and mung dhal soup for lunch.
 Snack on a chapati (flat bread made of wheat), dates, or fresh fruit with warm milk.
-Stay away from coffee and other caffeinated drinks-they aggravate Vata.
+Stay away from coffee and other caffeinated drinks — they aggravate Vata.
 Try hearty soups and bread for dinner.
 Take a cup of warm milk with a pinch of nutmeg and some sugar or honey just before bedtime to promote sound sleep.

 WEEK II: Discover, this week, the joy of movement.
-In a recent interview, model and businesswoman Kathy Ireland said, "Being healthy means more than 100 sit-ups and 40 push-ups.
-Since having children, my exercise has taken a backseat, so I've found new ways of making it doable.
-Weaving in exercises routines to keep my body strong is great for me.
-Children, work, stress-we all have factors in our lives that can compel us to put exercise on the backburner.
+In a recent interview, model and businesswoman Kathy Ireland said, "Being healthy means more than 100 sit-ups and 40 pushups.
+Since having children, my exercise has taken a back seat, so I've found new ways of making it doable.
+Weaving in exercise routines to keep my body strong is great for me."
+Children, work, stress — we all have factors in our lives that can compel us to put exercise on the back burner.
 But those who, like Kathy, have discovered how to weave a simple workout into their days are those who look and live younger.
 Does "working out" conjure in your mind visions of heavy weights and marathon runs?
 Relax.
 Ayurvedic healers actually advise against vigorous workouts of that kind.
 They recommend light, non-strenuous exercise like walking or yoga asanas.
 Done regularly, these activities yield tremendous balancing and healing benefits.

 WEEKEND II: Beat the stress of your week by treating your senses to healing aromas every weekend evening.
 A recent research study in England showed that lavender-based oil was as effective as medication in relieving insomnia in hospital patients.
 And lavender is only one among dozens of aromas that can promote feelings of calm and cheer.
 Maharishi Ayurveda's dosha-balancing aromas and candlelit diffusers are a great way to scent a room naturally.
 As the lamp heats up, oils are released into the air.
 When inhaled, the scents stimulate the olfactory nerve endings in the nose, and have a healing influence on the limbic area of the brain, which controls memory and emotions.

-WEEK III: This week, go to work with the resolve that you'll seek balance in everything you do-not perfection.
-The quest for perfection stresses you out, the quest for balance restores you.
-Breathe deep-this will help you remain calm under pressure.
+WEEK III: This week, go to work with the resolve that you'll seek balance in everything you do — not perfection.
+The quest for perfection stresses you out; the quest for balance restores you.
+Breathe deeply — this will help you remain calm under pressure.
 Introspect: are you happy in what you are doing?
 If not, what are your options?
-Re-examine your goals and priorities-even small ones.
-Read a joke; then share it with a friend.
+Re-examine your goals and priorities — even small ones.
+Read a joke, then share it with a friend.
 In all you do, seek to feel good about yourself and other people.
 Balance is the keyword in ayurvedic healing: if you work, love, eat, play, and live in moderation, you'll live long and happy.
 And there's no better time to remember this than on a full, busy schedule.

 WEEK IV: This week, focus on your skin.
-It really does need your attention-especially now that the drying Vata dosha is in the air, and deep winter just around the corner.
-It is no doubt easier to think about skin-care on the weekend, but if you devote even 15 minutes on your skin every working day, you'll feel an amazing difference in skin texture and complexion.
+It really does need your attention — especially now that the drying Vata dosha is in the air, and deep winter just around the corner.
+It is no doubt easier to think about skin care on the weekend, but if you devote even 15 minutes on your skin every working day, you'll feel an amazing difference in skin texture and complexion.
 If you already have a dry, Vata-type skin, then those 15 minutes will count even more.
-Self-massage of abhyanga with a good quality oil is now, more than ever, an essential.
+Self-massage, or abhyanga with a good-quality oil is now, more than ever, an essential.
 Besides, Vata skin should avoid soaps and alcohol, which rob skin of moisture.
-Rich Youthful Skin Oil, soft sponges, regular spritzing with Organic Rose Water or Maharishi Ayurveda's Floral Mists will make a dramatic difference to your skin.
+Rich Youthful Skin Oil, soft sponges, regular spritzing with Organic Rose Water or floral mists will make a dramatic difference to your skin.
 Just 15 minutes!
 That's all it takes.

-WEEKEND IV: Sattva or goodness is the highest of gunas or qualities, say Ayurvedic healers.
-The good thing is, you can bring more sattva into your heart and mind-if you take the time to think about other people once every now and then.
+WEEKEND IV: Sattva, or goodness, is the highest of the gunas, or qualities, say ayurvedic healers.
+The good thing is, you can bring more sattva into your heart and mind if you take the time to think about other people once every now and then.
 Think about cancer, for instance.
 For millions across the world, the word continues to mean suffering and hopelessness.
 You can help!
 There are dozens of ways: provide free daycare for children of cancer patients, become a volunteer with a breast cancer foundation, hike or run to raise funds, or simply give the gift of your time and attention to someone who needs it.
 What's more, you can help yourself and others not fall victim to this dreaded disease by reading up on cancer.
 This weekend, delve into The Answer to Cancer, by authors Hari Sharma and James Meade.
 Each chapter of this book offers surprisingly simple you-can-do-it advice on anti-cancer living.
 Start your day with a stewed apple.
 Cook with turmeric.
 Be nice!
 Follow this advice in your own life and share it with others.
-In the bargain, if you bring more sattva into your being-what can be more wonderful?
+In the bargain, if you bring more sattva into your being, what can be more wonderful?

-WEEK V: Just three days to go before October ends-make the most of these days by creating the perfect evening ambience around you.
-Relax on your porch, deck or balcony with herb tea-choose from among Maharishi Ayurveda's Mind/Body beverages that balance doshas and promote calm.
+WEEK V: Just three days to go before October ends — make the most of these days by creating the perfect evening ambience around you.
+Relax on your porch, deck or balcony with herbal tea — choose from among Maharishi Ayurveda's Mind/Body beverages that balance doshas and promote calm.
 Browse the pages of a good health magazine.
 Jot down a simple but nourishing dinner menu and then proceed to cook it.
 Go to bed early and wake up fresh to greet a crisp new day.